hraban/tinaa/website/source/index.md

-metabang.com is switching from [darcs][] to [git][] for source control; the current tinaa repository is on [github][github-cl-tinaa] and you can clone it using:
+metabang.com is switching from [darcs][] to [git][] for source control; the current tinaa repository is on [github][github-tinaa] and you can clone it using:

-    git clone git://github.com/gwkkwg/cl-tinaa
+    git clone git://github.com/gwkkwg/tinaa

 (note that this won't let you build CL-Markdown unless you also get all of its dependencies which I should list but don't